 - Be under the age of 18. - Be told everything about you.
 This will depend on whether you are happy for information to be shared with them.

 YOUR NEAREST RELATIVE WILL BE IN THIS ORDER:

-- Husband, Wife or Civil Partner (if you are living together it doesn't count)
+- Husband, Wife or Civil Partner

 - Son or Daughter

 - Father or Mother

 - Brother or Sister

 - Grandparent or Grandchild

 - Uncle or Aunt

 - Nephew or Niece.